 Press release/For immediate release

 Summary: Fans of popular Grateful Dead tribute Cubensis are fighting mad over an offensive review in the South Bay Easy Reader, and have fired off over 100 angry protest letters.
-Without critiquing the band's performance, the reviewer instead launched a pointed attack on Cubensis admirers, calling them "bad for business."
+Instead of critiquing the band's performance, reviewer Ryan Beachkofski launched a pointed attack on Cubensis admirers, calling them "bad for business."

-Sent to critique the band's performance at the legendary Lighthouse Cafe, Beachkofski ignored the show and instead launched a biased tirade against the Grateful Dead and their devotees.
-Picking out Cubensis fans specifically, he asserted that they were an unwashed crowd who neglected personal hygiene, drove VW "hippie" buses and who refused to buy drinks in a bar because they came to shows already high on drugs.
+Sent to critique the band's performance at the legendary Lighthouse Cafe, Beachkofski ignored the show and instead launched a tirade against the Grateful Dead and their devotees.
+Picking on Cubensis fans specifically, he asserted that they were an unwashed crowd which neglects personal hygiene, pollutes the air driving VW "hippie" buses, and who shun buying drinks in a bar because they come to shows already high on drugs.

 Beachkofski went so far as to condemn other journalists who had favorably reviewed the band, particularly an LA Weekly commentary that glowed, “…Cubensis plays with the same laid-back mastery as the Real McCoy.”
-He called his 10 minutes of watching the group's performance “punishment” and “a musical waterboarding.”
+He considered his short 10 minutes of watching the group's performance “punishment” and “a musical waterboarding.”

-When the band posted the review on their website, www.cubensis.com, Cubensis fans were outraged and responded with over 100 protest letters to the paper’s editor.
-So many were received that the weekly publication, which claims a circulation of 57,000, dedicated a special section in their following edition just for fan comments entitled "Deadheads no friend of the devil," an apparent reference to their own reviewer and a well loved Grateful Dead song.
+When the band posted the review on their website, Cubensis fans were outraged and responded with over 100 protests which deluged the paper’s editors.
+So many letters were received that the weekly publication, which claims a circulation of 57,000, dedicated a special section in their following edition just for fan comments, entitled "Deadheads no friend of the devil," an apparent reference to their own reviewer and a well-loved Grateful Dead song.

-Those submitting rebuttals passionately described their relationship with Cubensis, and most mentioned how far removed they were from the stereotypical picture painted by Beachkofski, with many professing to have high-paying jobs and driving late model cars.
+Those submitting rebuttals passionately described their relationship with Cubensis and Grateful Dead music, and most mentioned how far removed they were from the stereotypical picture painted by Beachkofski, with many professing to have high-paying jobs and driving late model cars.

-"I just got out of the shower, am getting ready for work, earn well in the 6 figures annually, have a MA degree, wear a Rolex watch and drive a 2007 Mercedes," wrote Mike Cerneant, a self-professed fan of both the Dead and Cubensis.
+"I just got out of the shower, am getting ready for work, earn well into six figures annually, have a MA degree, wear a Rolex watch and drive a 2007 Mercedes," wrote Mike Cerneant, a self-professed fan of both the Dead and Cubensis.
 "So how do I fit in your ethnocentric description of deadheads?"

 Long time follower Sydne Kasle also felt insulted and complained, "The fact that Ryan has only characterized a certain type of fan makes him seem more like some 1950's conservative reactionary to the hippie movement than a hip writer."
 Kasle demanded a retraction of the mean-spirited June 19 article.

-Rick Parrott, a promoter who booked the concert, feels that Beachkofski had a major axe to grind against the Grateful Dead legacy and Cubensis’ efforts to keep that legacy alive.
+Promoter Rick Parrott, who produced the concert, feels that Beachkofski had a major axe to grind against the Grateful Dead legacy and Cubensis’ efforts to keep that legacy alive.
 "I don’t think anyone would have disagreed with a review devoted to the pros and cons of Cubensis’ music," he explained.
 "What is disagreeable is Mr. Beachkofski’s hatchet job."

-The band is set to headline the Ojai Rock Fest ’08 at Libbey Park in Ojai on July 12, and will return to the Lighthouse Café in Hermosa Beach on July 19.
+Cubensis is set to headline the Ojai Rock Fest ’08 at Libbey Park in Ojai, CA on July 12, and will return to the Lighthouse Café in Hermosa Beach on July 19.